Spatial Allocation Strategies

 different spatial footprints of fishing effort, which in turn shape the

 spatial depletion patterns for every species in the system.
+The full set

 The mechanics of how effort is redistributed in response to these objectives is explained in detail in the “How spatial allocation works” section below.
 This vignette then demonstrates each option using a shared two-species, two-fleet system with fishing ports, so that the spatial cost structure matters for the cost-aware strategies.